MadsBornebusch/PlantFriends/README.md

 If you do not want to use ThingSpeak simply leave the `ThingSpeak API key` field empty.
 Similarly the MQTT can be disabled by leaving the `MQTT base topic` empty.

-At first boot the module will turn on a hotspot with the SSID: `PlantWateringESP8266` and password: `plantsarecool`.
+At first boot the module will turn on a hotspot with the SSID: `PlantFriends` and password: `plantsarecool`.

-After logging on to the WiFI simply navigate to <http://plantwateringesp8266.local> or <http://192.168.4.1> to configure the module.
+After logging on to the WiFI simply navigate to <http://plantfriends.local> or <http://192.168.4.1> to configure the module.

 The device can be put back into hotspot mode by shorting the TX and RX pins and restarting the module.

-A new firmware and file system image can be uploaded by navigation to <http://plantwateringesp8266.local/update> or <http://192.168.4.1/update>.
+A new firmware and file system image can be uploaded by navigation to <http://plantfriends.local/update> or <http://192.168.4.1/update>.

 # [Home Assistant](https://www.home-assistant.io/)